 A CoolSculpting procedure requires little to no recovery time.
 The vast majority of people are allowed to resume daily activities immediately afterward.
 Some individuals are affected by minor redness or soreness in the area treated, but all minor side effects usually subside within a few weeks.

 The results of the procedure may be visible within three weeks after the procedure.
 Most people see results after two or three months with the fat-flushing process continuing for up to six months afterwards.
 Different individuals and body regions may require multiple treatments.
-According to CoolSculpting market research, 79 percent of people reported having better fitting clothes after CoolSculpting.
+According to CoolSculpting market research, average reduction ranged from10.3 percent to 25.5 percent.

 CoolSculpting targets specific areas on the body, so another treatment is usually only necessary if you want to treat another area.
 It is not a treatment for obesity, nor should it replace a healthy lifestyle.
 Maintaining results requires maintaining a healthy diet and exercising regularly.

 The CoolSculpting procedure requires little preparation.
 However, it is important to look after your body so that it is healthy and close to your ideal weight.
 CoolSculpting isn’t a weight-loss solution, so people who are very overweight or obese aren’t ideal candidates.
 Optimal candidates are healthy, fit, and desire a tool to eliminate body bulges.

 Although CoolSculpting can cause bruising from its suction, it’s recommended to avoid anti-inflammatory medicines such as aspirin before the procedure.
 This will help reduce any bruising that may occur.